 Polypropylene and polyethylene fibres for a softer surface and better playability

-Following this first experience with synthetic turf, sports engineers kept investigating and searching for other and better synthetic grass solutions.
+Following this first experience with synthetic turf, sports engineers kept investigating and searching for other, better synthetic grass solutions.

 In the 1970s, the 2G fields came to play.
 The idea was that, by swapping over to polypropylene and putting sand in the profile, the fibres would mimic natural grass.

-The polypropylene will help the fibres stand up, be softer while avoiding being crushed over.
+The polypropylene will help the fibres stand up, and be softer while avoiding being crushed over.

 However, the real breakthrough came in the 1990s, with a move from polypropylene fibre to polyethylene fibre.
-Behind this switch is the will of manufacturers to really improve the playability and softness of the fibre.
-The technology that went into developing these fibres / yarns, also improved the resistance of UV damage and thus created a more durable product.
+Behind this switch is the manufacturers' will to improve the playability and softness of the fibre.
+The technology that went into developing these fibres/yarns also improved the resistance to UV damage and thus created a more durable product.

 Synthetic turf, sand and rubber for a big breakthrough

 Next scientific breakthrough related to synthetic grass came with the longer pile synthetic turf.
-Compared to previous systems, synthetic grass products where made between 40 – 70mm in length and the width between rows of stitches became wider ( 12 – 19mm ).
+Compared to previous systems, synthetic grass products were made between 40 – 70mm in length, and the width between rows of stitches became wider ( 12 – 19mm ).
 A sand infill layer was used to produce a ballast layer, stopping the carpet from moving and then a recycled crumb rubber was used as the performance infill layer.
-The height of the infill, to provide stable upright fibres was approximately 15 – 19mm from the surface.
+The height of the infill, to provide stable upright fibres, was approximately 15 – 19mm from the surface.

-With further improvement in yarn technology, 3G synthetic turf systems provide a surface which has superior drainage, over double the player hours and more competitive whole of life cost than natural grass fields.
+With further improvement in yarn technology, 3G synthetic turf systems provide a surface with superior drainage, over double the player hours, and a more competitive whole-of-life cost than natural grass fields.